Granada’s Alhambra – a Moorish dream

 Courtyard of the Lion

-The most famous features is no doubt the Court of the Lions.
+The most prominent feature is, no doubt, the Court of the Lions.

 A courtyard decorated with a huge fountain made of alabaster, supported by twelve lions carved from marble.

-The lions symbolize the power and influence of the dynasty.
+The lions symbolise the power and influence of the dynasty.

 Generalife and the gardens